baha-a/WebMining/README.md

 This is my graduation project, which is demonstration of the Web Usage Mining technologies.

-alogrithm used in this project:
+Alogrithm used in this project:
-1 - Association Rules (apriori)
+  - Association Rules (apriori)
-2 - Clustring (DBSCAN)
+  - Clustring (DBSCAN)
-3 - Classification (K-NN)
+  - Classification (K-NN)
-4 - MarkovChain
+  - MarkovChain
-5 - Statistic
+  - Statistic

 note 0: you may need to use LogGen to generate input files for this project,